allannjuguna/img2txt/Readme.md

   --targetAspect=<n>    resize image to this ratio of width to height.
 Default is
                         1.0 (no resize).
-For a typical terminal where height of a character is 2x its width, you might want to try 0.5 here
+For a typical terminal where height of a character is 2x its width, you might want to try 0.5 here --subpixel=<n>        perform subpixel rendering, with scale factor n --subpixel-font=<f>   font to assume for subpixel rendering. must be TTF format --gpu                 perform subpixel rendering with CUDA on GPU.
 ```

 Authors